kbenoit/kbenoit-hugo-site/content/cvs/publications.md

 ### Book Chapters

+2020\.
+Benoit, Kenneth. "[Text as Data: An Overview](/pdfs/CUIRINI_FRANZESE_Ch26.pdf)."
+In Cuirini, Luigi and Robert Franzese, eds. _Handbook of Research Methods in Political Science and International Relations_.
+Thousand Oaks: Sage. pp461-497.

 2019\.
 Benoit, Kenneth, Kevin Munger, and Arthur Spirling.
 "Dumbing Down?
 Trends in the Complexity of Political Communication."
 In Frances Lee and Nolan McCarty eds., _Can America Govern Itself?_.
 Cambridge:  Cambridge University Press.  pp220-236.

 2017\.
 Benoit, Kenneth and Alexander Herzog.
 "Text Analysis: